GBen1/CountMADescrow/README.md

 >"If there are 2 blind transactions in the same txid which deposit the same Multisig address in using a script there is a MADescrow in this block"

+ - In a future version it will also verify that the coins which are sent to the madescrow have been anonymized in an anon->blind tx in their previous tx.

 ***

 **Make you own graph !**